nrkno/sofie-core/packages/documentation/docs/user-guide/installation/installing-package-manager.md

 Package Manager is used by Sofie to copy, analyze, and process media files.
 It is what powers Sofie's ability to copy media files to playout devices, to know when a media file is ready for playout, and to display details about media files in the rundown view such as scene changes, black frames, freeze frames, and more.

-Although Package Manager can be used to copy any kind of file to/from a wide array of devices, we'll be focusing on a basic CasparCG setup for this guide.
+Although Package Manager can be used to copy any kind of file to/from a wide array of devices, we'll be focusing on a basic CasparCG Server Server setup for this guide.

 :::caution